byxor/passflip/README.md

 3. Enter your salt (e.g. `twitter`)

-The program will then return your unique secured password for twitter.
+The program will then give you your unique secured password for twitter.

 ## Tips